 The volunteer working week is generally Monday to Friday from 9:00am – 4:00pm with weekends free to relax and explore your local surrounds.
 Our ground operators will help you organize additional trips with special (non tourist) rates which can be paid directly in local currency.

-Here are a few suggestions for things to do during the weekend in the La Gi area;
+Here are a few suggestions for things to do during the weekend;

 - Coco Beach – 8 kms outside of La Gi by taxi, is a local hangout for young adults with beach parties in the evenings, bonfires and camping or simply relaxing on the beach.